2ndSightLab/ai-tracker/fixed.md

 ## 8/9/2026

+🟢 The project group configuration is now working and the architecture I defined to split the tracker into four sepraate projects worked.
+All new projects are created at agents are properly initialized.

+🟢 Told the architecture project to review the existing code and formulate prompts for al the new prjoects telling them to look at existing code.
+The code is being written now across 5 new projects plus the architecture project is prompting and reviewing implmenetation for gaps.
+Some mistakes like trying to modify a project should not be modified and gaps in functionality.
+Told the projects to copy over and make sure all relevant tests work.

+## 8/8-9/2026

 🟢 Back from AWS Heroes conference.
 Asking about credit usage and told with 5 agents that's normal.

 🟢 Added a project-group-init.sh function that initializes a group of projects I want to work on together defined in an architecture file.
 It creates or clones all projects and initiaizes as needed.